Read-only Accounts (FAQ)¶

 Are There Costs Associated with a Read-only Account?¶

-For consumers, there are typically no costs for creating and using a read-only account.
-The costs are covered by the provider, including the credit charges for using virtual warehouses to execute queries on the data shared with the account; however, a provider may decide to pass on some of these costs to the consumer.
-Also, the provider may place a limit on the number of credits a read-only account can consume each month.
+For data consumers, there are typically no costs for creating and using a read-only account.
+The costs are covered by the provider, which consist primarily of the credit charges for using virtual warehouses to execute queries on the data shared with the account:

-If you are a shared data consumer, please contact your provider directly to determine whether there are any costs associated with your read-only account.
+Please contact your provider directly to determine whether there are any costs associated with your account and whether your account has a monthly credit limit.

 Who is the Read-only Administrator and What is Their Role?¶